tong-jin-nyu/learning-notes/database/easy-1587-bank-account-summary-II.md

 +---------------+---------+
 trans_id is the primary key for this table.
-Each row of this table contains all changes made to all accounts. amount is positive if the user received money and negative if they transferred money.
+Each row of this table contains all changes made to all accounts.
+Amount is positive if the user received money and negative if they transferred money.
 All accounts start with a balance 0.
 ```